-\begin{itemize}[noitemsep, topsep=0pt, parsep=2pt, partopsep=0pt, left=2em] \item Each aggregator must collect $K-1$ model shards from the clients (excluding its own), amounting to a total of $(K-1)\cdot \frac{b{\prime}}{A}$ bits received per aggregator at a download rate $d_k$.
-The aggregation process cannot proceed before the slowest aggregator (i.e., the one with the lowest download rate) receives all required shards. \item Each client $k$ uploads one shard of its model to each aggregator, sending a total of $b{\prime}$ bits.
+\paragraph{Federated Shard Aggregation.} We now extend the analysis to \textsc{eris}, where FSA distributes aggregation across $A \leq K$ aggregator nodes.
+Unlike centralized schemes, each client update is split into $A$ disjoint shards, and each aggregator handles only its assigned shard.
+Let $b'$ denote the transmitted update size: for FSA without DSC, $b'=b$, while with DSC, $b' \leq 32 \cdot \frac{1}{\omega+1} \cdot n$.
+To estimate the minimum distribution time in a single training round under \textsc{eris}, we consider the following: \begin{itemize}[noitemsep, topsep=0pt, parsep=2pt, partopsep=0pt, left=2em] \item Each aggregator must collect $K-1$ update shards from the clients, excluding its own, amounting to $(K-1)\cdot \frac{b'}{A}$ bits received per aggregator at download rate $d_k$.
+The aggregation process cannot proceed before the slowest aggregator receives all required shards. \item Each client $k$ uploads one shard to each aggregator, sending a total of $b{\prime}$ bits.
 If the client is not serving as an aggregator (worst case), it must upload the entire set of $A$ shards at an upload rate $u_k$.
-The aggregation step is gated by the client with the lowest upload rate. \item Once aggregation is complete, each aggregator redistributes its shard of the updated model to all $K$ clients.
-This amounts to sending $(K-1)\cdot \frac{b{\prime}}{A}$ bits at an upload rate $u_k$.
-Model dissemination is constrained by the aggregator with the slowest upload speed. \item Full model reconstruction occurs only after each client receives one shard from every aggregator.
-In the worst-case scenario, a non-aggregator client must download the complete model (i.e., $b{\prime}$ bits) at a rate $d_k$.
-The distribution concludes when the client with the lowest download rate completes this transfer. \end{itemize}
+The aggregation step is gated by the client with the lowest upload rate. \item Once aggregation is complete, each aggregator redistributes its updated model shard to all $K$ clients.
+This amounts to sending $(K-1)\cdot \frac{b}{A}$ bits at upload rate $u_k$, constrained by the aggregator with the slowest upload speed. \item Full model reconstruction occurs only after each client receives one shard from every aggregator.
+In the worst case, a non-aggregator client must download the complete updated model, i.e., $b$ bits, at rate $d_k$.
+The distribution concludes when the slowest client completes this transfer. \end{itemize}

 Putting all these observations together, we derive the minimum distribution time in a single training round for \textsc{eris}, denoted by $D_{\textsc{eris}}$: